tastyigniter/ti-ext-cart/README.md

 ## Features

-- Order and Inventory management
+- Comprehensive order and inventory management tools
+- Flexible cart conditions, including support for tips and taxes
-- Cart conditions such as Tips and Taxes
+- Multiple order types supported, such as delivery and pickup
-- Order types including Delivery and Pick-up
+- Menu scheduling, allowing different menus to be available on specific days
-- Single-page checkout
+- Streamlined single-page checkout experience for faster order completion
 - Supports payment gateways provided by the Pay Register extension: Cash on Delivery, PayPal, Stripe, and more
 - Send order notification emails to both customers and administrators
+- Real-time popup notifications for new orders, allowing you to accept, delay, or reject orders directly based on your configured preferences.
 - Easy to extend and customize

 ## Documentation